 One of the highest-rated shopping malls in Kaliningrad is Europa.
-These shopping centers, which also include Epicentre in the former Haus der Technik, offer some excellent choices to eat and relax, not just shop.
+These shopping centers, which also include Epicenter in the former Haus der Technik, offers some excellent choices to eat and relax, not just shop.
 You can also visit other shopping malls within the city to have a taste of what the city has to offer.

 While in Kaliningrad, you can buy many gifts and souvenirs.
 Popular items include amber, also known as the ‘Baltic gold,’ and Konigsberg Marzipan.
 Be careful to choose jewelry of high quality!